Tucker Student Spotlight

 - CoderDojo aims to introduce local youth to the fun and exciting world of computer programming.
 Volunteers travel to local schools to run weekly Dojo sessions for middle school students.
 With a relaxed, club-like structure and an emphasis on creating right from the start, kids' skills and self-confidence grow in front of your eyes.

 - Early College Awareness (ECA) seeks to promote higher education among students at Mascoma Valley Regional High School.
 Volunteers offer workshops for students beginning in their junior year and continue to work with them through the college application process in the fall of their senior year.
 In addition to providing educational activities that explore different types of higher education, the college experience, and the financial resources available for those pursuing higher education, volunteers also offer SAT prep through the Let's Get Ready program (see below).

 - Let's Get Ready is a national program that provides SAT tutoring to eligible students at Mascoma Valley Regional High School.
 Volunteer "coaches" offer weekly educational sessions that cover all sections of the SAT test, as well as college access programming.
 Let's Get Ready equips, mobilizes, and empowers students, helping them to get into college.
-This program runs only in the spring term.

 - Money $mart delivers comprehensive financial education programs to Upper Valley residents of all ages through a series of seminars covering topics including credit, banking, spending & saving, and goal setting, among others.
 No prior financial experience is required.

 - Prison Project volunteers travel weekly to Southeast State Correctional Facility in Windsor, VT to serve as teachers, discussion leaders, and companions for inmates.
 Volunteers also travel to Dismas House in Hartford, VT to cook and share a meal with residents.